 Get students excited about reading at our annual celebration of Dr. Seuss’s birthday.
 Local celebrities will read from their favorite books and share their love of reading with elementary students.
 Students will receive a book from the Dr. Seuss collection and enjoy a birthday surprise.
 Make your reservations now!
 Limited space is available.
-Dr. Seuss week is made possible by the generous support of Delta Dental.

-Our renowned on-site restaurant, Forty Two, offers a variety of dining selections for Center visitors and locals alike.
-Stop by 11 a.m. to 2 p.m., Monday through Saturday to enjoy a delicious and affordable lunch featuring seasonal and locally grown ingredients.
-It’s farm-to-table in a modern museum setting.
-Admission fees are NOT required to dine at Forty Two; however, regular admission fees apply to tour the museum.
+Our renowned on-site restaurant, 42 bar and table, offers a variety of dining selections for Clinton Center visitors and locals alike.
+Featuring unparalleled views of the lighted pedestrian bridge and a menu with a delicious blend of local favorites and internationally-inspired cuisine, 42 bar and table ensures a presidential experience for every guest.
+Admission fees are NOT required to dine at 42 bar and table; however, regular admission fees apply to tour the museum.
 Visit Website

 The Clinton Museum Store, conveniently located in the lobby of the museum, offers a diverse selection of unique memorabilia and gifts, including books, accessories, collectibles, and more.
 The Museum Store also features items related to the current temporary exhibit.
 Admission fees are NOT required to shop at the Museum Store; however, regular admission fees apply to tour the museum.Visit Website